CatUnderTheLeaf/CV-stuff/optimizers.md

 - Hyperparameter Tuning: SGD requires careful tuning of hyperparameters, not just the learning rate but also parameters like momentum and the size of the mini-batch.
 Utilize grid search, random search, or more advanced methods like Bayesian optimization to find the optimal set of hyperparameters.
 - Overfitting: Like any machine learning algorithm, there’s a risk of overfitting, where the model performs well on training data but poorly on unseen data.
 Use regularization techniques such as L1 or L2 regularization, and validate the model using a hold-out set or cross-validation.

-### Learning Rate

-One of the most crucial hyperparameters in the Stochastic Gradient Descent (SGD) algorithm is the learning rate.
-This parameter can significantly impact the performance and convergence of the model.
-Understanding and choosing the right learning rate is a vital step in effectively employing SGD.

-At this point you should have an idea of what learning rate is, but let’s better define it for clarity.
-The learning rate in SGD determines the size of the steps the algorithm takes towards the minimum of the loss function.
-It’s a scalar that scales the gradient, dictating how much the weights in the model should be adjusted during each update.
-If you visualize the loss function as a valley, the learning rate decides how big a step you take with each iteration as you walk down the valley.

-#### Too High Learning Rate
-If the learning rate is too high, the steps taken might be too large.
-This can lead to overshooting the minimum, causing the algorithm to diverge or oscillate wildly without finding a stable point.
-Think of it as taking leaps in the valley and possibly jumping over the lowest point back and forth.

-#### Too Low Learning Rate
-On the other hand, a very low learning rate leads to extremely small steps.
-While this might sound safe, it significantly slows down the convergence process.
-In a worst-case scenario, the algorithm might get stuck in a local minimum or even stop improving before reaching the minimum.
-Imagine moving so slowly down the valley that you either get stuck or it takes an impractically long time to reach the bottom.

-#### Finding the Right Balance
-The ideal learning rate is neither too high nor too low but strikes a balance, allowing the algorithm to converge efficiently to the global minimum.
-Typically, the learning rate is chosen through experimentation and is often set to decrease over time.
-This approach is called learning rate annealing or scheduling.

-#### Learning Rate Scheduling
-Learning rate scheduling involves adjusting the learning rate over time.
-Common strategies include:

-- Time-Based Decay: The learning rate decreases over each update.
-- Step Decay: Reduce the learning rate by some factor after a certain number of epochs.
-- Exponential Decay: Decrease the learning rate exponentially.
-- Adaptive Learning Rate: Methods like AdaGrad, RMSProp, and Adam adjust the learning rate automatically during training.

 ### Mini-Batch Gradient Descent
 This is a blend of batch gradient descent and stochastic gradient descent.
 Instead of using the entire dataset (as in batch GD) or a single sample (as in SGD), it uses a mini-batch of samples.
 It reduces the variance of the parameter updates, which can lead to more stable convergence.
 It can also take advantage of optimized matrix operations, which makes it more computationally efficient.